protofire/story-wallet-web/src/markdown/terms/terms.md

 # 18\.
 What about our liability to you? {#18.-what-about-our-liability-to-you?}

-1. If the Story Oddyssey Safe App or Services are provided to the User free of charge (please note, in this context, that any service, network, and/or transaction fees may be charged by third parties via the Blockchain and not necessarily by us), CC shall be liable only in cases of intent, gross negligence, or if CC has fraudulently concealed a possible material or legal defect of the Story Oddyssey Safe App or Services.
+1. If the Story Safe App or Services are provided to the User free of charge (please note, in this context, that any service, network, and/or transaction fees may be charged by third parties via the Blockchain and not necessarily by us), CC shall be liable only in cases of intent, gross negligence, or if CC has fraudulently concealed a possible material or legal defect of the Story Safe App or Services.
-2. If the Story Oddyssey Safe App or Services are not provided to the User free of charge, CC shall be liable only (i) in cases pursuant to Clause 18.1 as well as (ii) in cases of simple negligence for damages resulting from the breach of an essential contractual duty, a duty, the performance of which enables the proper execution of this Agreement in the first place and on the compliance of which the User regularly relies and may rely, whereby CC’s liability shall be limited to the compensation of the foreseeable, typically occurring damage.
+2. If the Story Safe App or Services are not provided to the User free of charge, CC shall be liable only (i) in cases pursuant to Clause 18.1 as well as (ii) in cases of simple negligence for damages resulting from the breach of an essential contractual duty, a duty, the performance of which enables the proper execution of this Agreement in the first place and on the compliance of which the User regularly relies and may rely, whereby CC’s liability shall be limited to the compensation of the foreseeable, typically occurring damage.
 The Parties agree that the typical foreseeable damage equals the sum of the annual Fees paid or agreed to be paid by the User to CC during the course of the calendar year in which the event giving rise to the damage claim occurred.
 Liability in cases of simple negligence for damages resulting from the breach of a non-essential contractual duty are excluded.
 3. The limitations of liability according to Clause 18.1 and Clause 18.2 do not apply (i) to damages resulting from injury to life, body or health, (ii) insofar as CC has assumed a guarantee, (iii) to claims of the User according to the Product Liability Act and (iv) to claims of the User according to the applicable data protection law.
 4. The limitation of liability also applies to the personal liability of the organs, legal representatives, employees and vicarious agents of CC.
 5. If the User suffers damages due to the loss of data, CC is not liable for this, insofar as the damage would have been avoided by a regular and complete backup of all relevant data by the User.